hpgem/nanomesh/paper/paper.md

 # Example

-To illustrate how to use `Nananomesh`, we present an example to create 2D and 3D meshes of nanopores etched in a silicon matrix.
+To illustrate how to use `Nanomesh`, we present an example to create 2D and 3D meshes of nanopores etched in a silicon matrix.
 These nanopores are very often used in the creation of optical crystals and the study of their properties is therefore crucial.

 `Nanomesh` works with `numpy` arrays.
 The following snippet uses some sample data included with `Nanomesh` and loads it into an `Image` object. \autoref{fig:mesh_plots} shows the input image as output by the snippet below.